Outcome of carbon tax review to be announced at Budget 2022

 HSBC Singapore chief executive Wong Kee Joo gave the example of the banking sector, which may have started out viewing fintech firms as rivals, only to realise that both could work together to develop solutions.

-The Straits Times editor Warren Fernandez, who is also editor-in-chief of SPH Media Trust's English, Malay and Tamil Media Group, warned of what he saw as forces driving and splitting societies in the opposite direction, away from collaborative advantage.
+The Straits Times editor Warren Fernandez, who is also editor-in-chief of SPH Media Trust's English, Malay and Tamil Media Group, noted that the existential challenge of climate change made clear the need for global collaboration.
+But, he warned that there were strong forces driving societies in the opposite direction, away from collaborative advantage.

-During her speech earlier, Ms Fu outlined Singapore's collaborative strategies in sustainable development, including its Green Plan 2030 - a national movement to nudge the city-state towards its net zero emissions goals.
+During her speech earlier, Ms Fu outlined Singapore's collaborative strategies in sustainable development, including its Green Plan 2030 and wider aim to reach net zero emissions as soon as viable.

-Singapore also actively supports and prompts international cooperation, including through global fora like the 26th United Nations Framework Convention on Climate Change in Glasgow last year.

-There, Singapore and Norway co-facilitated ministerial negotiations on Article 6 of the Paris Agreement - which centres on how countries can reduce their emissions using international carbon markets - and helped to finalise the rulebook on these markets.

-Ms Fu also pointed to efforts to consult and co-create environmental solutions with Singaporeans, such as citizens' workgroups that have led to pilots in the likes of transparent recycling bins.
+She pointed to efforts to consult and co-create environmental solutions with Singaporeans, such as citizens' work groups that have led to pilots in the likes of transparent recycling bins.

 A $50 million SG Eco Fund to encourage ground-up initiatives has also awarded 79 individuals and community groups with nearly $4 million to implement their ideas.